This review helps you make a clear choice between Saatva vs Casper by highlighting each mattress’s strengths and comparing their features and ratings.

 Learn more about mattress sizes.

 Mattress layers are designed to support specific sleeping positions, while also accommodating a broad range of sleepers.
 Features include memory foam, coils, and pillow tops.
-Take a look inside each mattress below.
+Take a look inside each mattress below, but before we get there, we’re going to closely compare Casper’s and Saatva’s layers.

 The Casper mattress is made up of stacked layers of memory foam.